sabbottlabs/laravel-adminerneo/README.md

 ```

 > **Note**: The --force flag will overwrite existing files.
 Make sure to backup any customizations.
+> Make sure to:
+> - Backup any customizations
+> - Save any custom plugins you want to keep
+> - Note that some plugins may be incompatible with newer versions

+### Plugin Management
+The update process automatically removes old plugins to prevent compatibility issues.
+If you have custom plugins:
+1. Back them up before updating
+2. Test compatibility with the new version
+3. Reinstall only compatible plugins after update

 ## Content Security Policy (CSP)